 With pregnancy comes many different symptoms.
 Most of them are common and well known.
 But some are unheard of!
 Below I share some of the weirdest pregnancy symptoms I had that caught me by surprise.

 One of the most common pregnancy symptoms is morning sickness.
-You are also bloated, tired, pee a lot, sleepy, have sore breasts, and maybe spotting.
+Pregnant women also feel bloated, tired, pee a lot, sleepy, have sore breasts, and may have light bleeding.
 But what about the other pregnancy symptoms?

 What are those weird but common pregnancy symptoms?

 Some unusual early pregnancy symptoms are often overlooked.
 For example, many pregnant women experience increased vaginal discharge, which can be unnerving.
 Some also notice changes in their skin, such as darkening patches or stretch marks.

 While these symptoms can be unsettling, they are normal and nothing to worry about.
 Remember, every pregnancy is different, so don’t hesitate to reach out for support if you’re feeling overwhelmed.

 Ultimately, every woman experiences pregnancy differently.
 So if you find yourself experiencing any weird pregnancy symptoms that you weren’t expecting, don’t worry – it’s just your body adapting to accommodate the new life growing inside you.
 Hang in there and enjoy this particular time!

 1. You can smell EVERYTHING while pregnant

 One of the first and most common pregnancy symptoms is a heightened sense of smell.
 While this may not seem like a big deal at first, it can soon become overwhelming.
 Foods that you once enjoyed may now make you nauseous, and strong smells that you never noticed before can now be overpowering.